ElineMaaikedeWeerd/ElineMaaikedeWeerd/README.md

 - 👋 Hi, I’m @ElineMaaikedeWeerd
 - :star: I have an undergraduate degree in Mathematical Physics from the University of Edinburgh, and a PhD in theoretical cosmology from Queen Mary, University of London
-- 📫 I'm @linuscosinus on most social media, and you can find more info and contact details on my [website](https://emdeweerd.com)
+- 📫 I'm @linuscosinus on most social media

 <!---
 ElineMaaikedeWeerd/ElineMaaikedeWeerd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.